Jet Airways: Customer care

 On 2 December 2016, Jet Airways flight 9W7083 from Bhopal to Mumbai was held up by a large group of passengers headed for a wedding in Mumbai.
 There were allegations from other passengers that the wedding party was politically connected and attempted to coerce the cabin crew to disembark passengers so that additional members of their party could be accommodated.
-The airline claimed it was a technical glitch in their booking system which led to overbooking.
+The airline, however, claimed it was a technical glitch in their booking system which led to overbooking.

 Corruption

-In 2016, the airline was implicated in the Gupta family controversy in South Africa when it was alleged by former African National Congress MP Vytjie Mentor that members of the business family had offered her the position of Minister of Public Enterprises, on behalf of President Jacob Zuma, if she agreed to arrange for South African Airways to drop their India route so that Jet Airways could acquire it instead.
+In 2016, Jet Airways was implicated in the Gupta family controversy in South Africa.
+Former African National Congress MP Vytjie Mentor alleged that members of the Gupta family had offered her the position of Minister of Public Enterprises on behalf of President Jacob Zuma, in exchange for her facilitating the cancellation of South African Airways' India route so Jet Airways could take it over.

 Links to organised crime

-On 12 December 2001, an internal memo from the Indian intelligence agencies; R&AW and IB (India's Intelligence Agency) to the Indian home ministry stated that they had evidence that Jet Airways had intermittent contact with Dawood Ibrahim, Chota Shakeel and other gangs of the Indian underworld, related to financial transactions.
+On 12 December 2001, an internal memo from two Indian intelligence agencies—R&AW and IB—to the Home Ministry of India stated they had evidence that Jet Airways held intermittent contact with Dawood Ibrahim, Chota Shakeel, and other gangs of Indian organised crime, related to financial transactions.
 This information was leaked to the media and parliament proceedings were stalled.

-Subsequently, in 2016, reports surfaced that the initial investment for Jet Airways itself had come through shell companies from the Isle of Man, and was heavily funded by the Indian underworld.
+Subsequently, in 2016, reports emerged that the initial investment for Jet Airways had come through shell companies based in the Isle of Man and was heavily funded by prominent figures in Indian organised crime.
 This was documented in detail in the book A Feast of Vultures.

 Destinations

-As per its website, Jet Airways serves 57 destinations including 37 domestic and 20 international destinations in 15 countries across Asia, Europe, North America and Middle East and other code share destinations.
-The airline has its primary hub at Mumbai and secondary bases at Delhi and Bangalore.
-In March 2004, the airline introduced its first international destination, Colombo, with flights connecting to Chennai.
-London was the airline's first long-haul destination and was launched in 2005.
+According to its website, in 2016, Jet Airways served 57 destinations—37 domestic and 20 international—across 15 countries in Asia, Europe, North America, and the Middle East.
+The airline had its primary hub in Mumbai and secondary bases in Delhi and Bangalore.

+The airline's first international destination, introduced in March 2004, was Colombo, served from Chennai.
+Launched in 2005, London was the airline's first long-haul destination.
 Since 2007, Jet Airways has had a scissors hub at Brussels Airport for onward transatlantic connections to North America, which was replaced by Amsterdam Airport Schiphol from 27 March 2016.

-In 2008, the airline was forced to discontinue international routes because these attracted losses due to global economic downturn; it terminated services to San Francisco and Shanghai.
-The airline planned to restore the Mumbai–Shanghai route by the end of 2011 but never did so.
+In 2008, the airline was forced to discontinue international routes due to losses sustained by the 2008 financial crisis and the Great Recession; it terminated services to San Francisco and Shanghai.
+The airline planned to restore the Mumbai–Shanghai route by the end of 2011, but it never materialised.
 In 2012, the airline withdrew flights to New York City and closed the Delhi–Milan route in 2013.
-On 1 March 2016, the airline announced the integration of domestic and international operations in Mumbai airport and moved its entire operations to the newly constructed Terminal 2.
+On 1 March 2016, the airline announced the integration of domestic and international operations at Mumbai airport and moved its entire operations to the newly constructed Terminal 2.